What is a Hybrid Event? The Ultimate Guide for Broadcasters

 • Start streaming

-While hosting a hybrid event requires a bit more planning and preparation than an event that is solely virtual or solely in-person, the results can definitely be worth the extra effort.
+While hosting a successful hybrid event requires more planning and preparation than a solely virtual or in-person event, the results should prove worth the effort.
+To ensure you provide your attendees with a fantastic hybrid event, you need a professional and complete video hosting platform.

 Emily Krings